mattbrand/campconquer/README.md

 > You may be tempted to edit the gear etc. via the admin interface.
 RESIST THE TEMPTATION.
 Do it through Google Doc / Export CSV / Git or else local demos, staging, etc. will get out of sync with production.

-Currently `rake db:seed` creates lots of random players and positions too... we should probably make a separate rake task for that

 ## API Docs